TL;DR – Control and Data Frames in 802.11 Wi-Fi

 The Control Wrapper frame, defined in the 802.11n standard, carries other control frames and incorporates the High Throughput (HT) control field.
 This ensures all control frame fields are moved into corresponding fields within the control wrapper frame.

-Introduced in the 802.11e standard in 2007, the Block Acknowledgement (Block ACK) mechanism improves channel efficiency by allowing multiple QoS data frames to be acknowledged with a single Block ACK frame, rather than acknowledging each frame individually.
+Introduced in the 802.11e standard in 2007, Block ACK improves efficiency by allowing multiple QoS data frames to be acknowledged in a single Block ACK frame.

 PS-Poll Frame